 Admission of International Students

 International students considering application to Washington University for graduate study should have a general familiarity with academic practices and university customs in the United States.
 All international students are required to present evidence of their ability to support themselves financially during graduate study.
-International students whose native language is not English must submit score reports from the Test of English as a Foreign Language (TOEFL).
-The test should be taken in time for results to reach Washington University directly from ETS before the application deadline.
+International students whose native language is not English must submit their TOEFL, IELTS, or DuoLingo scores.
+The selected test should be taken in time for the results to reach Washington University directly from the testing agency before the application deadline.

 Categories of Admission

-Students are admitted to the Graduate School as full-time candidates for a specific degree program.
+Students are admitted to a graduate program in Arts & Sciences as full-time (and, in rare cases, part-time) candidates for a specific degree program.
 There are also two ways to take graduate courses without admission to candidacy for a degree: as a Student Not Candidate for a Degree (SNCD) or as an Unclassified Graduate Student.

 Student Not Candidate for a Degree (SNCD)

 SNCD admission may be granted to qualified students who hold a bachelor's degree or its equivalent, who wish to enroll in graduate courses on a non-degree basis, and who receive approval from a degree program.
 Examples include international exchange students who are studying at the university for a limited duration, students in good standing at other graduate schools, and students who wish to test their capabilities in a graduate setting.
-Students in this category are assigned faculty advisers and are accorded the same privileges as degree candidates.
-Applicants for SNCD study in the Graduate School should follow all application procedures outlined in the section headed "Application Process."
-Continuation as a Student Not Candidate for a Degree is subject to the same academic and other standards that apply to degree candidates.
-In special cases, SNCD students might be eligible for financial aid.
+Students in this category are assigned faculty advisors and are accorded the same privileges as degree candidates.
+Applicants for SNCD should follow all application procedures outlined in the section titled "Application Process."
+Continuation as an SNCD is subject to the same academic and other standards that apply to degree candidates.
+In special cases, SNCDs may be eligible for financial aid.

 Unclassified Graduate Student

-A student who wishes to enroll for selected graduate-level courses without admission to the Graduate School is generally permitted to do so by registering as an Unclassified Graduate Student with the Registrar of the Graduate School.
+A student who wishes to enroll for selected graduate-level courses without admission to an Arts & Sciences program is generally permitted to do so by registering as an Unclassified Graduate Student with the registrar of the Office of Graduate Studies, Arts & Sciences.
 Application for admission is not required for such registration, and permission to register as an Unclassified Graduate Student does not constitute admission.
-Permission to take more than 6 hours of graduate credit in any one program requires the approval of that program's Director of Graduate Studies.
+Permission to take more than 6 units of graduate credit in any one program requires the approval of that program's director of graduate studies.
 Unclassified students are not eligible for student services, including financial aid.